amadeus4dev/developer-guides/docs/developer-tools/postman.md

 ## Make our preconfigured scenarios

-To give you a smooth user experience that emulates the actual workflow of a flight and hotel booking engine, we have included Scenarios in the **Air** and **Hotel** categories.
+To give you a smooth user experience that emulates the actual workflow of a flight and hotel booking engine, we have included Scenarios in the **Flights** and **Hotels** categories.
 A scenario combines all required APIs to achive a certain goal (e.g., book a flight) and uses data from each of the API's responses for calling the next API.

 1. Select the required scenario from the collection by navigating to the required category on the left side bar.
 For example, **Air > (Scenario)Basic Flight Booking flow**.
 2. Refresh the **access_token** by calling the Authorization API.